psthomas/psthomas.github.io/_posts/2017-10-07-jupyter-version-control.md

 There are a number of [proposed solutions](https://stackoverflow.com/questions/18734739/using-ipython-notebooks-under-version-control), but they require either changing your git configuration or generating a Jupyter [configuration file and modifying it](https://stackoverflow.com/a/25765194).
 These approaches could vary by user and it's not clear from the code or repo how the changes are being tracked.
 Below I outline an approach that might be better because the solution is included directly in a notebook cell.

-## The Approach
+## One Approach

-I use a tool called [nbstripout](https://github.com/kynan/nbstripout) (installable via pip) along with a bash command in a notebook cell to solve this problem.
+One possibility is to use a tool called [nbstripout](https://github.com/kynan/nbstripout) (installable via pip) along with a bash command in a notebook cell to solve this problem.
 Just add a cell like this one to your notebook, set the filenames, save the notebook, then run the cell to create a cleaned version of your notebook without the output.

 {% highlight python %}